David-OConnor/stm32-hal/README.md

 ## Why this module is different from `stm32yxx-hal` libraries
 There are some areas where design philosophy is different.
-For example: GPIO type-checking, level-of-abstraction from registers/PAC, role of DMA, role of `embedded-hal` traits in the API, feature parity among STM32 families, code documentation, and clock config.
+For example: GPIO type-checking, level-of-abstraction from registers/PAC, role of DMA, role of `embedded-hal` traits in the API, feature parity among STM32 families, code documentation, code structure, and clock config.

 ## Docs caveat